Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Integrated residual methods

 \subsection{Relationship to direct collocation}

-In general, IRM-type methods are considered as a different approach to collocation.
+In general, IRM is considered as a different approach to collocation.
 Here, we show a different perspective, namely that direct collocation can be considered as a special case of IRM.

 \begin{proposition} In the direct collocation formulation, the enforcement of dynamic constraints with~\eqref{eqn:DCODEDynamicsConstraint}--\eqref{eqn:DCDAEDynamicsConstraint} is equivalent to the solution of a special case of problem \eqref{eqn:LS}, with the quadrature points $q_i^{(k)}, \forall i\in\mathbb{I}_{Q^{(k)}}$ in each interval selected to be the same as the data points $d_i^{(k)}, \forall i\in\mathbb{I}_{N^{(k)}}$ of that interval. \end{proposition} \begin{proof} For equality constraints~\eqref{eqn:DCODEDynamicsConstraint}--\eqref{eqn:DCDAEDynamicsConstraint} to be fulfilled, the residuals $\varepsilon(t)$ evaluated at collocation points $d_i^{(k)}$ for all $i\in\mathbb{I}_{N^{(k)}}$ and $k\in\mathbb{I}_{K}$ will all be zero.
 When the quadrature points chosen for the IRM problem~\eqref{eqn:LS} match the data points, the IRM problem will have the optimal solution with $\mathcal{R}^{\ast}=0$, since the corresponding residuals $\varepsilon(t)$ at these data points can be forced to zero altogether.
 This is equivalent to enforcing \eqref{eqn:DCODEDynamicsConstraint}--\eqref{eqn:DCDAEDynamicsConstraint}. \end{proof}